 In the wake of the SolarWinds attack, where the extensive scope and dwell time increased the potential for damage exponentially, organizations are relearning just how important it is to have months of logs and network activity readily available to determine how and when they were hacked.
 Having real-time access to this information via a tool with intuitive usability and workflows helps security operations follow an attacker's tracks to quickly remediate vulnerabilities, and help auditors forensically determine the extent of damage to an organization.
 ExtraHop Reveal(x) 360 provides immediate access to 90 days of in-depth network information, the ground source of truth in cloud threat detection and remediation.

 You can also try Reveal(x) 360 for free.
-See how SaaS-based Reveal(x) 360 detects threats up to 95% faster and slashes your time to respond by up to 70% with a 15-day proof of value in your AWS environment.
-Request your free trial today.
+See how SaaS-based Reveal(x) 360 can defend against supply chain attacks, detect threats up to 95% faster, and slash your time to respond by up to 70% with a 15-day proof of value in your AWS environment.